 Mobility - EV Charging Stations

-Through this communication and the installation of continuously monitored meters, the Climkit Gateway can regulate the available power allocated to the charging stations and also manage user access identified via RFID badges.
+Through this communication and the installation of continuously read meters, the Climkit Gateway can regulate the available power allocated to the charging stations and also manage user access, where users identify themselves via RFID badges.

-In a Climkit RCP (see Community - Electrical Metering - RCP), a meter is installed on each distribution area branch (flat cable).
-This meter is never installed behind that of the common areas.
+In a Climkit RCP (see Community - Electricity Metering - RCP), a meter is installed on each distribution zone feeder (flat cable).
+This meter is never installed behind the common area meter.

 The I/O Module is used to detect a command from the DSO meter for load shedding of the charging stations.

-When there are multiple connections available for the same parking lot, each flat cable branch (63A) is taken from each of the connections.
+When multiple power feeds are available for the same parking lot, each flat cable feeder (63A) is taken from one of the feeds.

-Only one gateway and 4G router are needed.
-The control meters for power regulation are connected to the gateway via an RS485 or IP-ethernet bus using RS485-Ethernet converters.
+Only one gateway and one 4G router are needed.
+Power regulation control meters are connected to the gateway via an RS485 bus or IP-Ethernet using RS485-Ethernet converters.

-In the diagram below, there are 2 flat cable branches taken behind the DSO meter of the common areas of each building.
+In the diagram below, there are 2 flat cable feeds taken behind the common area meter of each building.

-In this case, a Climkit meter for power regulation must be installed on the branch for the common areas!
+In this case, a Climkit meter for power regulation must be installed on the common area feed!

-Option B: Charging Stations Connected to a Dedicated DSO Meter
+Option B: Charging station feeds from a dedicated DSO meter

-In the diagram below, there are 2 flat cable branches taken behind a dedicated DSO meter for the charging stations for each building.
-Therefore, it is not necessary to install a Climkit meter on the branch for the common areas.
+In the diagram below, there are 2 flat cable feeds taken behind a dedicated DSO meter for the charging stations for each building.
+Therefore, it is not necessary to install a Climkit meter on the common area feed.

 3. Flat Cable in Collective Parking Lots

-For small installations, a few charging stations can be individually connected to the building's electrical panel and connected via Ethernet or Wi-Fi.
+For small installations, the few charging stations can be individually connected to the building's electrical panel and connected via Ethernet or Wi-Fi.

 However, for larger parking lots, it is recommended to install a flat cable to bring electricity to each parking space, thus facilitating the installation of a charging station as residents wish to equip themselves.